The 20 Best Benign Essential Blepharospasm Doctors Near Me in Pennsylvania, US

 English

-Joseph Giacometti is an Ophthalmologist and a Plastic Surgeon in Scranton, Pennsylvania.
+Joseph Giacometti is a General Surgeon practicing medicine in Scranton, Pennsylvania.
 Dr. Giacometti is rated as a Distinguished provider by MediFind in the treatment of Benign Essential Blepharospasm.
-His top areas of expertise are Chalazion, Eyelid Bump, Meibomianitis, and Blocked Tear Duct.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Chalazion, Eyelid Bump, Meibomianitis, and Blocked Tear Duct.

 What is the definition of Benign Essential Blepharospasm?